KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - Users who want to share their own game reviews, opinions, and experiences.
 - Players seek a platform to engage in discussions about their favorite games.
 - Individuals who wish to stay updated with the latest gaming trends and discussions.

-By catering to the interests and needs of gamers, Gamers Insight aims to become a hub for gaming enthusiasts to connect, share, and explore the gaming world.

 ### User Requirements and Expectations
 When using Gamers Insight, users can expect the following features and characteristics to fulfill their needs: